Enter to main center

 a.
 Disseminate the concept of anti-human trafficking through multiple channels: In order to raise nationals' awareness on human trafficking as well as to enhance foreigners' understanding of their rights, the NIA took several initiatives to prevent human trafficking in 2022.
 The NIA developed promotional materials aimed at raising awareness about human trafficking, which were distributed to its subordinate units and NGOs for public outreach.
 The NIA also displayed posters at 12 Taiwan High Speed Rail service stations, and made the video titled "The End of Bad Wolves" available for streaming on the smart panels of the Taipei City Public Transportation Office and community bulletin boards.

-In addition, in support of the significant amendments to the "Human Trafficking Prevention Act" in 2023, the NIA has established a dedicated section titled "Amendments to the Human Trafficking Prevention Act" on the NIA's official website, and produced promotional materials, including a video titled "Evil Wolves and Retribution," and a variety of anti-human trafficking posters and informational cards.
+In addition, in support of the significant amendments to the "Human Trafficking Prevention Act" in 2023, the NIA has established a dedicated section titled "Amendments to the Human Trafficking Prevention Act" on the NIA's official website, and produced promotional materials, including a video titled "Evil Begets Evil," and a variety of anti-human trafficking posters and informational cards.

 (4)Strengthening international cooperation.